 The family moved to Chicago when young Ellas was 6 or 7 years old.
 It was in the Windy City that he got the name Bo Diddley from the kids at Willard Elementary School.
-As a child, he studied violin and taught himself how to play a guitar.
+As a child, he studied violin and taught himself how to play the guitar.
 When he was a young adult he earned money performing odd jobs in construction and as a semi-pro boxer.

 Diddley produced more influential music than all but a handful of the best early rockers.
-Diddley's spellbinding rhythmic attack and booming vocals stretched back as far as Africa for their roots, and looked as far into the future as rap.
+Diddley's spellbinding rhythmic attack and booming vocals stretched back as far as Africa for their roots and looked as far into the future as rap.
 His trademark otherworldly vibrating, fuzzy guitar style expanded the instrument's power and range.
 Diddley’s bounce epitomizes rock & roll at its most humorously outlandish and freewheeling.
 The Bo Diddley beat is one of rock & roll's bedrock rhythms, showing up in the work of Buddy Holly, the Rolling Stones, and even pop-garage knock-offs like the Strangeloves' 1965 hit "I Want Candy."

 Diddley was never a top seller like Chuck Berry, but he produced a catalog of classics that rival Berry's in quality.
 "You Don't Love Me," "Diddley Daddy," "Pretty Thing," "Diddy Wah Diddy," "Who Do You Love?," "Mona," "Road Runner," "You Can't Judge a Book by Its Cover."
 All are standards.
-Oddly enough, his only Top 20 pop hit was an atypical, absurd back-and-forth rap between him and Jerome Green, Say Man, that was almost by accident while fooling around in the studio.
+Oddly enough, his only Top 20 pop hit was an atypical, absurd back-and-forth rap between him and Jerome Green, Say, Man, that was almost by accident while fooling around in the studio.

 On stage, Diddley was great, using his trademark square guitars and distorted amplification to produce new sounds that preceded the innovations of guitarists like Jimi Hendrix.
 In Great Britain, he was revered as a giant on the order of Berry and Muddy Waters.
 The Rolling Stones in particular borrowed a lot from Diddley’s rhythms and attitude in their early days, although they only officially covered a couple of his tunes, "Mona" and "I'm Alright."
-Other British R&B groups like the Yardbirds, Animals, and Pretty Things also covered Diddley standards in their early days.
+Other British R&B groups like the Yardbirds, Animals and Pretty Things also covered Diddley standards in their early days.
 Buddy Holly covered “Bo Diddley” and used a modified Bo Diddley beat on “Not Fade Away.”
 When the Stones gave the song the full-on Diddley treatment (complete with shaking maracas), the result was their first big British hit.

 He recorded less and less after 1963.
 His writing or recording material was never on a par with his early classics.
 In 1979, he toured with the Clash and had a cameo role in the film Trading Places."
 Some of his other accomplishments include induction into the Rock and Roll Hall of Fame in 1987, doing a late-'80s tour with Ronnie Wood, and a 1989 television commercial for sports shoes with star athlete Bo Jackson.
-That same year he got a star in the sidewalk on the Hollywood Hall of Fame.
+That same year he got a star on the sidewalk on the Hollywood Hall of Fame.

-Diddley was a well-respected artist, and played a concert for President John Kennedy and Jacquie Kennedy.
-He also played at the Inaugural gala in Washington D.C. for President Bush, and he performed at the Democratic National Convention for Bill Clinton.
-He received the Lifetime Achievement award by the Rhythm and Blues Foundation at the Seventh Annual Pioneer Awards in 1996.
+Diddley was a well-respected artist and played a concert for President John Kennedy and Jacquie Kennedy.
+He also played at the Inaugural Gala in Washington D.C. for President Bush, and he performed at the Democratic National Convention for Bill Clinton.
+He received the Lifetime Achievement Award by the Rhythm and Blues Foundation at the Seventh Annual Pioneer Awards in 1996.
 He released "Road Runner Live" in February 1999.

 Bo Diddley had a long career that spanned more than five decades.
 Even toward the end of his career, he performed concerts in places like Robinsonville, MS, and Tokyo, Japan.

 On May 17, 2007, Diddley was admitted to intensive care in Creighton University Medical Center in Omaha, NE, following a stroke during a concert at Council Bluffs, IA.
 Tests indicated that the stroke affected the left side of his brain, impairing his speech and speech recognition.
 A spokeswoman said that Diddley was in "guarded" condition.
-While recovering he came back to his home town for the unveiling of a plaque, on the National Blues Trail devoted to him.
+While recovering he came back to his hometown for the unveiling of a plaque, on the National Blues Trail devoted to him.
 Bo Diddley died on June 2, 2008, of heart failure at his home in Archer, Florida.

 Heart & Soul: